CodiumTeam/docker-mysql-oracle-cron-backup/README.md

+### Project origin and motivation

+This project starts as a fork of [fradelg/docker-mysql-cron-backup](https://github.com/fradelg/docker-mysql-cron-backup) but for Oracle's Mysql.
+Motivated by some recent changes on mysql 8.4 where using mariadb-dump with `--master-data` will not work as `SHOW MASTER STATUS` has been removed in favor of `SHOW BINLOG STATUS`.

 # mysql-cron-backup

 Run mysqldump to backup your databases periodically using the cron task manager in the container.
 Your backups are saved in `/backup`.
 You can mount any directory of your host or a docker volumes in /backup.
 Othwerwise, a docker volume is created in the default location.